Skip to Content

 If you require additional care and monitoring, you may be admitted as an inpatient to our hospital with access to a variety of physicians and services.

-In the event you come to our emergency room with symptoms of a heart attack, we will provide you with prompt, expert heart care.
-Our emergency physicians will provide a quick diagnosis and begin lifesaving treatment immediately, to give you the best possible outcome.
+In the event you come to our ER with symptoms of a heart attack, we will provide you with compassionate heart care.
+Our emergency physicians may offer a variety of treatments depending on the severity of your condition.
+You may be treated with medications, such as blood thinners, or require surgery to open up a blockage.

-During a heart attack, "time is muscle" — meaning the longer a heart attack goes untreated, the more damage there is to the heart muscle.
+The longer a heart attack goes untreated, the more damage there is to the muscle.
 Recognizing the early signs of a heart attack can help people acknowledge subtle symptoms and seek care faster.

 Some common early heart attack symptoms include: